 You can take either one or both courses:

 Deep Learning for NLP

 This course introduces in detail the machinery that makes Deep Learning work for NLP, including the latest transformers and large language models like GPT, BERT and T5.
 It also covers the use of prompts for zero-shot and few-shot learning, instruction learning and human feedback.
-In the winter edition multimodal text-image models like DALL-E are also covered.
+In the winter edition multimodal text-image models like GPT-4 are also covered.
 The course combines theoretical and practical hands-on classes.
 Attendants will be able to understand the internal working of the models, and implement them in Tensorflow in the tutorized labs.
 The summer version includes higher level labs using Keras, while the winter version includes the programming of the inner workings.
 The aim is to allow attendees to acquire the ability to understand, modify and apply current and future Deep Learning models to NLP and other areas.